KoenZomers/RingApi/README.md

 ## Version History

+0.4.1.0 - released December 24, 2019

+- Updated method for downloading of recordings which is also used by the native Ring apps and seems more stable
+- Added new option `session.ShareRecording()` to share a recording and get returned the unique URL from which it can be downloaded by anyone if in their posession

 0.4.0.3 - released December 24, 2019

 - Changed to less strict JSON result parsing as it turns out that the API responses may differ quite a bit between users.
 To avoid the slightest change not making possible to use the returned results, I followed [insane4sure](https://github.com/insane4sure)'s recommendation in [issue 4](https://github.com/KoenZomers/RingApi/issues/4) and applied this to all responses except for the authentication part.